ReganRyanNZ/songbase/README.md

 - [done]Migrate data from song_books to books
 - [done]Figure out whether client needs to parse books back to references or just change its ways (done, I want to change ways)
 - [done]Keep v1 api but only returning song data
-- Build v2 separate
+- [done]Build v2 separate
-  - Create v2 controller, with tests
+  - [done]Create v2 controller, with tests
-  - SongApp to ping new api endpoint, and use the new data structure
+  - [done]SongApp to ping new api endpoint, and use the new data structure
-  - Admin side to use new controller, create tests
+  - [done]Admin side to use new controller, create tests
   - Email people about v2 when its in prod
-- Test preloaded props songs and books are working
+- [done]Test preloaded props songs and books are working
 - Remove song_books from db and code
 - General refactor